angelacao8/angelacao8.github.io/index.md

 Hi, I am a senior at [Emory](https://www.emory.edu/home/index.html) pursuing a B.A. in Linguistics and Math.
 I am interested in theoretical linguistics and applications of the semantics-pragmatics interface in AI.

-### Highlights
+### Research
-Currently, I am completing an honors thesis advised by Dr. Jinho Choi.
+Currently, I am completing an honors thesis advised by Dr. Jinho Choi and Dr. Gregor Williamson.
+We aim to integrate formal linguistics into dialogue systems through Graph Reasoning for Inference Driven Dialogue (GRIDD) for [Emora](http://nlp.mathcs.emory.edu/emora/emora.html).

 Aug.
-2021: I completed an NSF REU hosted by Stanford CSLI and was advised by Dr. Thomas Icard.
+2021: I completed an NSF REU hosted by Stanford CSLI and was advised by Dr. Thomas Icard and Atticus Geiger.
+During this experience, we researched [Integrating Structured Equation Models into Formal Semantics: A Case Study in Chess](www.google.com).

 Aug.
 2021: Advised by Dr. Yun Kim and Dr. Marjorie Pak, Madison Liotta and I submitted [Negation and Negative Polarity Items in Tigrinya](https://drive.google.com/file/d/1l60HwXB9R-4RAHWLlJqKmubY8YYAh7lE/view?usp=sharing) to JoULAB.